prashant5701/CODSOFT-Internship-Tasks/README.md

-These tasks I done during web development internship in codsoft.
+These tasks were done during my web development internship at Codsoft.